-Non-access revenue may include private and government contributions, in accordance with the Regulator's approved set of Costing Principles to Apply to the Public Transport Authority.
+Non-Access Revenue may include private and government contributions, in accordance with the ERA's approved set of Costing Principles to Apply to the Public Transport Authority.

-Payments from Operators with Access Agreements negotiated outside the Regime ("non- Regime operators") will also be included in evaluating PTA's compliance with the Floor Price Test and Ceiling Price Test of the Code.
-Furthermore, in assessing the extent of over-payment under Section 47 of the Code, payments from non-Regime operators are included in assessing the quantum of refunds to Regime operators.
-However, since the Code does not provide non-Regime operators a legal entitlement to any refund for any over-payment, such over-payments will be returned to PTA.
+Access Revenue from Operators with Access Agreements negotiated outside the Regime ("non- Regime operators") will also be included in evaluating PTA's compliance with the Floor Price Test and Ceiling Price Test of the Code.
+Furthermore, in assessing the extent of over-payment under Section 47 of the Code, Access Revenue from non-Regime operators are included in the Ceiling Price Test.
+However, since the Code does not provide non-Regime operators a legal entitlement to any refund for any over-payment, such over-payments will be returned to PTA unless otherwise specified in an Access Agreement with an Operator.